opalmedapps/opal-listener/README.md

 1. Go to `File > Settings/Preferences > Editor > Code Style`.
 2. Next to `Scheme`, select `Project`.
 3. Next to `Line separator`, select `Unix and macOS (\n)`.

+## Documentation

+To generate and view the project documentation, follow the steps below.

+1. Generate the documentation using `npm run docs`.
+2. Using your IDE, right-click on the file `docs/generated/index.html` and select the option to open it in a browser.

 ## Running the tests